1. Where the Crawdads Sing by Delia Owens

 Fentanyl, Inc.: how rogue chemists are creating the deadliest wave of the opioid epidemic by Ben Westhoff

-A frightening non-fiction history of synthetic drugs and how they are making the ‘war on drugs’ a bigger impossibility.
+A frightening tale of synthetic drugs and how they are making the ‘war on drugs’ a bigger impossibility.

 I found Westover to be very likeable and I could relate to her.
-It was in inspiring memoir.
+It was in inspiring story.

 I just like Burroughs’ writing.
 Even when things are awful he manages to be honest and funny.

-Ted Bundy: The Only Living Witness by Stephen G. Michaud, and Hugh Aynesworth
+Ted Bundy: The Only Living Witness: hailed as the best true crime book ever written by Stephen G. Michaud, and Hugh Aynesworth

-I was annoyed that this seemed to be an old book rehashed BUT it was interesting and scary as f***.
+I was annoyed this seemed to be an old book rehashed BUT it was scary as f***.